 The Home for the Friendless assisted indigent women and children of Springfield from 1863 to 1928, when it was merged into the Children’s Service League.
 The gradual addition of other social service agencies ultimately led to formation of the Family Service Center of Sangamon County in 1974.
-The Family Service Center continues to operate at Seventh Street and South Grand Avenue, where the Home for the Friendless was built in 1865.
+The Family Service Center continues to operate near Seventh Street and South Grand Avenue, where the Home for the Friendless was built in 1865.
+(The original home was demolished in 1935.)

 The Rev. Francis Springer, a Lutheran minister who worked with destitute refugees as a chaplain in the Civil War, is often given credit for inspiring the creation of the Home for the Friendless.
 However, an account written in 1927 by Mary Humphrey (reg. req.) for the Journal of the Illinois State Historical Society makes it clear that the Home’s organizers also were motivated by their own experiences with homegrown Springfield poverty.